1990s uprising in Bahrain

 The 1990s uprising in Bahrain (الانتفاضة التسعينية في البحرين) also known as the uprising of dignity (انتفاضة الكرامة) was an uprising in Bahrain between 1994 and 1999 in which leftists, liberals and Islamists joined forces to demand democratic reforms.
-The uprising caused approximately forty deaths and ended after Hamad bin Isa Al Khalifa became the Emir of Bahrain in 1999 and a referendum on 14–15 February 2001 massively supported the National Action Charter.
+The uprising ended after Hamad bin Isa Al Khalifa became the Emir of Bahrain in 1999 and a referendum on 14–15 February 2001 massively supported the National Action Charter.
 The uprising resulted in the deaths of around 40 civilians and at least one Bahraini soldier.

 Background

 In 1971, Bahrain became independent from Britain and in 1973 the country had its first parliamentary election.
-However, two years later the constitution was suspended and the assembly dissolved by the Amir, Isa bin Salman al-Khalifa after it rejected the State Security Law.
+However, two years later the constitution was suspended and the assembly dissolved by the Emir, Isa bin Salman al-Khalifa after it rejected the State Security Law.
 The act also known as "the precautionary law" was proposed by Ian Henderson.
 It gave police wide arresting powers and allowed individuals to be held in prison without trial or charge for up to three years for mere suspicion "that they might be a threat to the state".
 Starting in August 1975, widespread arrests were conducted including members of the dissolved parliament.
 The "ruthless system of repression" launched by Henderson lasted for over twenty five years.
 Repeated allegations of systematic torture, arbitrary arrests of thousands and assassinations made by opposition activists and human rights groups were denied by Henderson who said he "has never been involved in torture nor has he ever ordered his officers to torture those who have been arrested".

 In 1992, a petition signed by 280 society leaders, including some of the dissolved parliament members called for the restoration of the national assembly.
 Initially, the government set up a thirty-member appointed "Shura council" assigned with "commenting" on government proposed legislation.
 Another petition the following month concluded that the newly formed council "does not replace the national assembly as a constitutional and legislative authority".
-A delegation of six members, half Sunnis and half Shias representing petition organizers met with the Amir who told them Shura council "was all [they] could expect".
+A delegation of six members, half Sunnis and half Shias representing the petition organizers met with the Emir who told them Shura council "was all [they] could expect".

 Aims

 Like other uprisings during the 1990s, the uprising's stated aims were for democratic reform, and it was considered as the first movement in the Arab world where leftists, liberals and Islamists joined forces on a common ground calling for restoration of the dissolved parliament and suspended constitution.

-Although attempts were made to portray a totalitarian nature of an Islamic fundamentalist ideology, the events and the moderate discourse of their leaders attracted support from all human rights organizations (such as Amnesty International, Human Rights Watch, Article 19, UN Human Rights Sub-Commission, etc.) as well as from members of parliament in the UK, France, USA and the EU.
+Although attempts were made to portray the uprising as a totalitarian coup aimed at imposing an Islamic fundamentalist ideology, the events and the moderate discourse of their leaders attracted support from many human rights organizations (such as Amnesty International, Human Rights Watch, Article 19, UN Human Rights Sub-Commission, etc.) as well as from members of parliament in the UK, France, USA and the EU.
 The final aim of the uprising was the reinstatement of the 1973 constitution and respect of human rights in Bahrain, while preserving plurality of opinions in society.